Skip to main content

 What is the Neurology Recall?

-Due to concerns about the standard of treatment being provided by consultant neurologist Dr Michael Watt, at the Belfast Health and Social Care Trust, a number of the consultant’s patients have been recalled for their case to be reviewed.
+Due to concerns about the standard of treatment being provided by former consultant neurologist Michael Watt, at the Belfast Health and Social Care Trust, a number of the consultant’s patients have been recalled for their case to be reviewed.
 The consultant was restricted from clinical practice in July 2017.

 Neurology Recall Cohort 1